cozy/cozy-stack/docs/files.md

 }
 ```

-### DELETE /files/:folder-id
+### DELETE /files/:dir-id

-Put a folder and its subtree in the trash.
+Put a directory and its subtree in the trash.

 Files